[Note: Any changes from the copy handed out

 of the semester covering all assignments in the course.

-Students With Disabilities: Students with disabilities
+Students with Disabilities: Students with disabilities

 requiring special accommodation during the semester should make an appointment